 Increased Triglyceride Levels

-Important Note: Women who are pregnant or who may become pregnant should not use Tamoxifen Citrate or any SERM as use will potentially damage the developing child and with strong probability.
+Important Note: Women who are pregnant or who may become pregnant should not use Tamoxifen Citrate or any SERM as use may potentially damage the developing child.